-- Partners on the Farmers Field rapid HIA in Los Angeles won $15 million for a housing trust fund.The fund focuses on extremely low-income housing development in close proximity to the stadium and near transit.
-In addition, the developer agreed to use the City’s living wage as the minimum for all on-site jobs and that 40% of all local hires in permanent jobs will be prioritized for “disadvantaged” workers.
+Partners on the Farmers Field Rapid HIA in Los Angeles won $15 million for a housing trust fund to build extremely low-income housing.
+The developer also agreed to use the City’s living wage as the minimum for all on-site jobs and that 40% of all local hires in permanent jobs be prioritized for “disadvantaged” workers.
 As a result of our Jack London Gateway HIA in Oakland, the developer installed a central ventilation system with air filters inside housing units and modified residential building design to orient entryways through a noise-buffered courtyard rather than near a freeway.

-- Increased participation in decision-making processes by community residents and empowerment of community organizations
+Increased participation in decision-making processes by community residents and empowerment of community organizations.

 Please visit our Case Stories page for more information on each of the HIAs referenced above.